Towards Inference Delivery Networks: Distributing Machine Learning with Optimality Guarantees: Theoretical Guarantees

 where $A \; {\propto} \; R L_{\max} \Delta_C$. {$R$, $L_{\max}$, and $\Delta_C$ are upper bounds, respectively, on the total number of request types at any time slot, on the model capacities, and on the largest serving cost difference between serving at a repository node and at any other node.} \end{theorem}

 \begin{proof} (sketch) We first prove that the expected gain of the randomly sampled allocations $\allocVec_t$ is a $(1{-}1/e)$-approximation of the fractional gain.
 Then, we use online learning results~\cite{bubeck2015convexbook} to bound the regret of Online Mirror Ascent schemes operating on a convex decision space and against concave gain functions picked by an adversary.
 The two results are combined to obtain an upper bound on the $(1{-}1/e)$-regret.
-We fully characterize the regret constant $A$ \ifnum\isextended=1 in Appendix \ref{appendix:regret_proof}. \else in \cite{sisalem21techrep}. \fi
+We fully characterize the regret constant $A$ \ifnum\isextended=1 in Appendix \ref{appendix:regret_proof}. \else in \cite{sisalem21techrep}. \fi \end{proof} \newton{Note that this result holds over the integral domain (see Appendix \ref{apx:regret_constants}, Lemmas~\ref{lemma:util_bounds_lower}--\ref{lemma:el_last}), thus generalizing the approximation techniques in~\cite{stratis, NEURIPS2021_2387337b,shanmugam2013femtocaching} and providing a novel result in approximating budget-additive (submodular) set functions~\cite{budget_additive}.}